minhvq19/TaskScheduler/replit.md

 ## Frontend Architecture

 The client-side application is built with React 18 and TypeScript, leveraging a component-based architecture with `shadcn/ui` for consistent design.
 It uses Wouter for lightweight routing and TanStack Query for server state management and caching.
+The system features dual display modes:

+- **Standard Display (1920x1080)**: Optimized for regular monitors and laptops
+- **4K Display (3840x2160)**: Specially designed for 65-inch TV displays with larger fonts, increased spacing, and optimized layouts

+Public display routes include:
+- `/select-display`: Display selection interface
+- `/public-display`: Standard resolution display
+- `/public-display-4k`: 4K resolution display

 Styling is managed with Tailwind CSS, utilizing custom properties for BIDV brand colors.
 Vite is used for fast development and optimized production builds.

 ## Backend Architecture